viamrobotics/docs/docs/appendix/glossary/process.md

 title: Process
 id: process
 full_link:
-short_description: Processes are commands such as binaries or scripts that run on a part.
+short_description: You can configure instances of programs or scripts to run on your machine part.
 aka:
 ---

-Processes are binaries, scripts, or other commands that run on a {{< glossary_tooltip term_id="part" text="part" >}}.
+Processes are instances of programs, invoked by commands running binaries or scripts on a {{< glossary_tooltip term_id="part" text="part" >}}.

 You can use processes to create a new local instance of `viam-server` to implement drivers for custom {{< glossary_tooltip term_id="component" text="components" >}}, or to run a client application, for example.
 They provide an OS-specific process managed by `viam-server` to either run once or indefinitely.